MicrosoftDocs/azure-docs/articles/storage/files/storage-troubleshooting-files-performance.md

 # Troubleshoot Azure Files performance issues (SMB)

 > [!IMPORTANT]
 > The content of this article only applies to SMB shares.
-For troubleshooting information on NFS shares, see [Troubleshoot Azure file shares using SMB](storage-troubleshooting-files-nfs.md).

 This article lists some common problems related to Azure file shares.
 It provides potential causes and workarounds when these problems are encountered.